MartinMaka/martinmaka.github.io/_posts/2020-02-14-Loan-Default-Prediction.md

-The data was given to us for analysis in a class at NUS with only the following description related to the dataset:
+The data was given to us for analysis in a class at NUS with only the following description and a description of the variables:

 *We will be using a loan data set from the United States.
 The periods has been deidentified.
 As in the real world, loans may originate before the start of the observation period (this is an issue where loans are transferred between banks and investors as in securitization).
 The loan observations may thus be censored as the loans mature or borrowers refinance.
 The dataset contains the following variables:*